neoforged/Documentation/docs/entities/index.md

 }
 ```

 This will be used for pretty much all non-living entities.
-Players should obviously not be spawned yourself, and `Mob`s have [their own ways of spawning][mobspawn] (though they can also be added via `#addFreshEntity`).
+Players should obviously not be spawned yourself, `Mob`s have [their own ways of spawning][mobspawn] (though they can also be added via `#addFreshEntity`), and vanilla [projectiles][projectile] also have static helpers for spawning in the `Projectile` class.

 ### Damaging Entities